lukasbestle/fibonacci/README.md

 ## How fast?

 Damn fast.
-Calculating 1477 Fibonacci numbers (actually the highest number JavaScript can fit into a "number" data type) takes around 40 milliseconds on my machine.
+Calculating 1477 Fibonacci numbers (actually the highest number JavaScript can fit into a "number" data type) takes around 40 milliseconds on my machine using the `-o` flag.

+If you omit the output and just echo the last number, it takes about 0 milliseconds.
+Cool, hm? :)

 ## Usage